 By permitting the trustees to act by a majority, this section contemplates that there may be a trustee or trustees who might dissent.
-Trustees who dissent from the acts of a coare trustee in general protected from liability.
-Subsection (f) protects trustees who refused to join in the action.
+Trustees who dissent from the acts of a cotrustee are in general liability. protected from Subsection protects (f) trustees who refused to join in the action.
 Subsection (h) protects a dissenting trustee who joined the action at the direction of the majority such as to satisfy a demand of the other side to a transaction, if the trustee expressed the dissent to a co-trustee at or before the time of the action in question.
-However, the protections provided by subsections (f) and (h) no longer apply if the action constitutes a serious breach of trust.
-In that event. subsection (g) may impose liability against a dissenting trustee for failing to take reasonable steps to rectify the conduct. improper The responsibility to take action against a breaching co-trustee codifies the substance of Sections 184 and 224 of the Restatement (Second) of Trusts (1959)."
+However, the protections provided bv subsections (f) and (h) no longer apply if the action constitutes a serious breach of trust.
+In that event, subsection (g) may impose liability against a dissenting trustee for failing to take reasonable steps to rectify the improper conduct.
+The responsibility to take action against a breaching co-trustee codifies the substance of Sections 184 and 224 of the Restatement (Second) of Trusts (1959)."